dyedgreen/deno-sqlite/docs/examples.md

 ## Opening and Saving Database Files

-Database Files can be opened and closed like this:
+Database Files can be opened and saved like this:
 ```javascript
 import { open, save } from "https://deno.land/x/sqlite/mod.ts";